Retire in Costa Rica

 The Joys of Retiring in Costa Rica

-If you’re ready for la pura vida, “the pure life,” you might want to consider retiring in Costa Rica.
-This country of just over 4 million is tucked between Nicaragua to the north, Panama to the south, the Pacific Ocean to the west, and the Caribbean Sea to the east.
+There is a saying in Costa Rica, it’s actually the unofficial motto of the country: Pura Vida.
+It literally translates to “pure life.”
+But really it’s more along the lines of “life is good.”
+And it’s used in everyday conversation.
+It’s a greeting…if someone asks how you’re doing, you can say “pura vida”… If that attitude appeals to you, you might want to consider retiring in Costa Rica.
+This country of 4.8 million is tucked between Nicaragua to the north, Panama to the south, the Pacific Ocean to the west, and the Caribbean Sea to the east.

-Costa Rica may truly have it all: a year-round tropical climate, modern cities, Caribbean beaches, Pacific coastline, rain forests, lush valleys, and mountains.
+Costa Rica may truly have it all: a year-round tropical climate, quiet rural areas, hillside villages, modern cities, Caribbean beaches, Pacific coastline, rain forests, lush valleys, and mountains.

 According to the U.S. Department of State, more than 20,000 U.S. expatriates live in Costa Rica, many of them as retirees.
 That’s because Costa Rica has one of the highest standards of living in Central America.
-With an economy catering to tourists, you’ll have no trouble finding theaters, galleries, fine dining in virtually any cuisine, excellent health care, and modern telecommunications.
-In addition to its natural beauty, culture, and convenience, Costa Rica attracts many expats with its lower cost of living and slower pace of life.
-This jewel of Central America has the added advantage of still being relatively “undiscovered” by mass tourism.
+With an economy catering to a growing middle class as well as tourists from around the world, you’ll have no trouble finding theaters, galleries, and fine dining in virtually any cuisine.
+Plus, there is excellent healthcare, high-speed internet (even in seemingly remote areas), reliable electrical service, clean water you can drink from the tap, and good cellphone coverage (including 3G and even 4G in some areas).
+In addition to its natural beauty, culture, welcoming attitude of the locals, and convenience, Costa Rica attracts many expats with its lower cost of living and slower pace of life.

-Rentisa visa holders have to show income of $2,500 per month for at least five years, guaranteed by a banking institution or make a deposit of $150,000 in an approved Costa Rican bank.
-You must change at least $2,500 a month into colones (Costa Rican currency) and live in Costa Rica at least four months of the year.
+Another category for those not ready for retirement is rentista.
+Rentisa visa holders have to show income of $2,500 per month for at least two years, guaranteed by a banking institution or make a deposit of $60,000 in an approved Costa Rican bank.

 What Does It Cost to Retire in Costa Rica?

 You won’t need to give up anything if you retire to Costa Rica…except cold winters.
 Need modern appliances?
 A high-speed Internet connection?
-Cellular phone service?
-Costa Rica has all the infrastructure in place to meet all your needs.
+Cable and satellite TV?
+Costa Rica has all the services and infrastructure in place to meet all your needs.
 And because the cost of labor is low, you may be able to employ household help that will enable you to vastly improve your quality of life.